 Intelligent Intermittent Auscultation (IIA) is the recommended method of monitoring the heart rates of babies in the womb where pregnant women are considered at low risk of fetal hypoxia during labour.
 It is a practical skill required of all midwives in any birth setting.

 The Oxford AHSN has developed an interactive e-learning package with consultant midwives Christine Harding (Royal Berks) and Wendy Randall (Oxford University Hospitals).
 It was launched on the national Health Education England e-LfH platform in January 2020 following masterclass webinars attended by more than 300 people.
-The training is available to all midwives in England – and we are exploring interest from countries outside of the UK.
+In February 2021 access was extended worldwide through the eIntegrity platform.

 In November 2020 it won the Innovation of the Year category at the HSJ Patient Safety Awards and received professional accreditation from the Royal College of Midwives.